MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-application.md

 ## Auditing

-[!INCLUDE[prodshort](../developer/includes/prodshort.md)] includes several auditing features that to help you meet local auditing, compliance, and security policies for data access and handling. [!INCLUDE[prodshort](../developer/includes/prodshort.md)] lets you to easily see what permissions users have, track when they sign in and out of the application, and track changes that have been made to data.
+[!INCLUDE[prodshort](../developer/includes/prodshort.md)] includes several auditing features that help you track information like who is signing-in, what permissions do they have, what data have they changed, and more.
+For more information, see the following articles:

 [Authorization assessment](https://docs.microsoft.com/en-us/dynamics365/business-central/ui-how-users-permissions#to-get-an-overview-of-a-users-permissions)